 The season of sizzle is upon us!
-Training and racing are hard enough, and when you add the component of heat and/or humidity, it can wreck havoc.
+Training and racing are hard enough, and when you add the component of heat and/or humidity, it can wreak havoc.
 How can you handle the heat and still race well?
 What works…and what doesn’t?

 Remember that body water is your most effective means of dissipating heat.
 Here’s how it works: blood circulates to the muscles to bring fuel and at the same time picks up metabolic byproducts, one of which is heat produced through muscular contraction.
 Blood then circulates to the skin to offload the heat through several mechanisms, the most effective being evaporative cooling – a.k.a., sweating!